JJ Chalmers: Media career

 Chalmers subsequently presented National Paralympic Day for Channel 4, as well as an online show for the 2015 IPC Athletics World Championships in Doha.
 In July 2016, he returned to the 2016 Invictus Games as an ambassador, telling his story at the opening ceremony as well as working with the BBC in their coverage of the games.

 Chalmers featured on The Superhumans Show before travelling to Rio de Janeiro as a presenter for Channel 4's coverage of the 2016 Summer Paralympics, as well as appearing as a guest on The Last Leg series Live from Rio.
-After returning from Rio he hosted the Team GB's - Olympics and Paralympics Homecoming Parade in Manchester, alongside Mark Chapman and Helen Skelton, which was simulcast on BBC One and Channel 4.
+After returning from Rio he hosted the Team GB Olympics and Paralympics Homecoming Parade in Manchester, alongside Mark Chapman and Helen Skelton.

-Owing to his background as a Royal Marine, Chalmers presented The People Remember, with Sophie Raworth, a remembrance series honouring heroes both on the battlefield and the home front, shown throughout the week of remembrance, before appearing on the BBC's coverage of Remembrance at the Cenotaph.
+Owing to his background as a Royal Marine, Chalmers presented The People Remember, with Sophie Raworth, a series shown throughout the week of remembrance, before appearing on the BBC's coverage of Remembrance at the Cenotaph.

-Also in 2016 Chalmers was co-commentator of the Lord Mayor's Show on BBC One, a role he has held since.
+Also in 2016 Chalmers was co-commentator of the Lord Mayor's Show on BBC One.

 On 21 February 2017, Chalmers began presenting some of the sports segments on the BBC News channel and BBC Breakfast.
-He joined the BBC Sport Team, regularly working as a presenter and reporter on annual events like the Great North, Great Manchester Run and The London Marathon.
-He also joined The One Show as a features Reporter and often pops up on the Green Sofa.
+He joined the BBC Sport Team, working as a presenter and reporter on events like the Great North, Great Manchester Run and The London Marathon.
+He also joined The One Show as a features reporter.

-2017 also saw Chalmers begin working in radio, as part of BBC Radio 5 Live's, World Para Athletics coverage of London 2017, as well as presenting the Sports Journalists Award Nominated radio documentary, To Helmand and Back.
+In 2017 Chalmers began working in radio, as part of BBC Radio 5 Live's, World Para Athletics coverage of London 2017, as well as presenting the Sports Journalists Award nominated radio documentary, To Helmand and Back.
 He ended the year presenting the 2017 Invictus Games, held in Toronto.

-In 2018 he worked across a number of major sporting events, starting as BBC Sports trackside reporter for the World Athletics Indoor Championships, then as 5 Live's main reporter of the 2018 Winter Paralympics - in Pyeongchang, before presenting for BBC Sport's live television coverage of the Commonwealth Games in the Gold Coast and finally presenting BBC1 coverage of the 2018 Invictus Games, in Sydney, with Alex Jones.
+In 2018 he worked as a trackside reporter for BBC Sport at the World Athletics Indoor Championships, then as 5 Live's main reporter of the 2018 Winter Paralympics in Pyeongchang, before presenting for BBC Sport's coverage of the Commonwealth Games in the Gold Coast and the 2018 Invictus Games in Sydney.